Andrew Jackson: Revolutionary War

 Jackson and his older brothers, Hugh and Robert, served on the Patriot side against British forces during the American Revolutionary War.
-Hugh served under Colonel William Richardson Davie, dying from heat exhaustion after the Battle of Stono Ferry in June 1779.
+Hugh, who served under Colonel William Richardson Davie, died from heat exhaustion after the Battle of Stono Ferry in June 1779.
 After anti-British sentiment intensified in the Southern Colonies following the Battle of Waxhaws in May 1780, Elizabeth encouraged Andrew and Robert to participate in militia drills.
 They served as couriers, and were present at the Battle of Hanging Rock in August 1780.

 Andrew and Robert were captured in April 1781 when the British occupied the home of a Crawford relative.
 A British officer demanded to have his boots polished.
 Andrew refused, and the officer slashed him with a sword, leaving him with scars on his left hand and head.
 Robert also refused and was struck a blow on the head.
 The brothers were taken to a prisoner-of-war camp in Camden, South Carolina, where they became malnourished and contracted smallpox.
 In late spring, the brothers were released to their mother in a prisoner exchange.
 Robert died two days after arriving home, but Elizabeth was able to nurse Andrew back to health.
 Once he recovered, Elizabeth volunteered to nurse American prisoners of war housed in British prison ships in the harbor of Charleston, South Carolina.
 She contracted cholera and died soon afterwards.
-The war made Jackson an orphan at age 14 and increased his hatred for the values he associated with Britain, in particular aristocracy and political privilege.
+Her death made Jackson an orphan at age 14, and increased his hatred for the values he associated with Britain, in particular aristocracy and political privilege.